googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 What you will do
 ================
-By following the instructions in this document, you will:
+By following the instructions in this document, you will learn to:

 #.
 Install Elasticluster software on your workstation/laptop
 #.
 Configure Elasticluster to access your Google Cloud Project
 #.
 Configure a cluster of Compute Engine virtual machines running Grid Engine
 #.
 Start a cluster of Compute Engine virtual machine running Grid Engine
 #.
 List nodes of your cluster
 #.
-SSH to the instances of your Cluster
+Copy files to the master instance of your cluster
 #.
+SSH to the instances of your cluster
-Destroy the cluster
+#.
+Destroy your cluster
+#.
+Update your Elasticluster installation

 Install Elasticluster on your workstation/laptop
 ================================================